BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32_V.md

    (load 32-bit constant in register, jump to arbitrary address, function calls).
 Their existence is justified by the fact it makes the design easier.
 Then assembly programmer's life is made easier by _pseudo-instructions_ `CALL`, `RET`, ...
 See [risc-v assembly manual](https://github.com/riscv/riscv-asm-manual/blob/master/riscv-asm.md), the two tables at the end of the page.
+Same thing for tests/branch instructions obtained by swapping parameters (e.g. `a < b <=> b > a` etc...), there are pseudo-instructions that do the job for you.

 Put differently, to appreciate the elegance of the RISC-V ISA, imagine that your mission is to _invent it_.
+That is, invent both the set of instructions and the way they are encoded as bit patterns.
 The constraints are:
 - fixed instruction length (32 bits)
+- as simple as possible: the ultimate sophistication is simplicity [Leonardo da Vinci] !!
 - source and destination registers always encoded at the same position
 - whenever there is sign-extension, it should be done from the same bit
 - it should be simple to load an arbitrary 32-bits immediate value in a register (but may take several instructions)